Fall and Winter Projects

 Are you planning on early spring color?
 Fall (late September to late October) is ideal for this project.
 We recommend planting bulbs in groups, using the same color of bulbs and variety of bulbs throughout the desired area.
 That doesn't mean you should only plant one type of bulb, but limit the varieties to two or possibly three types of bulbs.
 Fall is not only the time to plant spring flowering bulbs.
 Fall is a great time to plant garlic as well as many varieties of perennials such as garden mum's.

 Leave your pruning of perennials till spring as this allows all nutrients to return to the root system.
 We typically recommend spring cleanup to occur around the 15th of March.

 We can’t stress how important it is to heavily water the lawn and landscape as plants go into the winter months.
 Keep in mind that if you turn the water off in September as so many do here in the valley, that plant most likely won’t get watered again till spring.
 Sure it will snow at some point, but the ground will be frozen, allowing the moisture to run to the street and to the city gutter system.
 Start watering in early October.
 With deep roots on trees, we water at a trickle for 12 hours before moving the hose to the next tree.
 What I do at our home is move the water hose in the morning prior to going to work and then again when we get home.
 Although you can over-water in the spring and summer, it’s quite hard to over-water in the late fall to early winter.
 Be sure to put away your garden hoses as winter approaches.
-Leaving them connected to a faucet may damage the unit.
+Drain hose and roll them up awa;y from heat which can dry them and make them useless over time.
+Leaving them connected to a faucet may aso damage hoses.